 Another thing I love about this simple tasty recipe is the versatility of it.
 Like purchasing something to wear, I want it to be for more than ‘one single’ purpose.
 I want to be able to adapt whatever it is I’m buying to wear in other ways.
 And, this is the same with a recipe.
 You want to be able to serve it in several ways.
-You can surely do that with this recipe! xoxo ~ally
+You can surely do that with this recipe!
+And, just in case you’re hankerin’ for something sweet after this meal, try my best dang brownies ever! xoxo ~ally

 - 1 cup Dole Sunshine Fruit & Veggie Fruit ‘n Greens (mangos, bananas, apples, pineapples, spinach), slightly thawed